catherineisonline/frontend-mentor-challenge-solutions/README.md

 - Desktop-first workflow

 ## What I learned
-This was a great project to remmeber the basics and serves a task solutions for the Learning Path provided by FM.
+This was a great project to remember the basics and serves as a task solution for the Learning Path provided by FM.

 ## Useful resources